Medication Management Tools for Older Adults

 Talk to Hillside Terrace about medications and independent living in Ann Arbor.

 You or a senior you love can live independently and still have help managing medications.
 Use these tips and find a system that works for you to eliminate fears and anxiety about medications.
-If you still have questions about managing your medication, give the experts at Hillside Terrace Retirement Community a call today.
+If you still have questions about managing your medication, give the experts at Hillside Terrace Senior Living a call today.